xaviripo/bachelor-thesis/thesis/contents/0-intro/0-intro.md

 When doing this, we do not care about the rest of the compilation, or even the resulting executable: we only care about whether the program type-checks or not.
 Given sufficiently complex types, the mere fact that an element of such a type exists is a proof of a mathematical fact by itself.

-Now, we that we have a picture of what an (intuitionistic) type theory is, what is *homotopy* type theory?
+Now that we have a picture of what an (intuitionistic) type theory is, what is *homotopy* type theory?
 First, we must introduce homotopy theory.

 Homotopy theory is a branch of algebraic topology which deals with how paths in topological spaces can be deformed into one another.